My Tokyo Guide

 These days, anyone can charter a yakatabune, a low-slung barge outfitted with red lanterns.
 This traditional boat is the craft of choice for a fun time on the water.
 In Tokyo, many of these boats ply the Sumida River, making a round-trip journey that starts near TOKYO SKYTREE or the Ryogoku neighborhood and goes as far as the waters of Tokyo Bay near Odaiba and the Rainbow Bridge.

 This article focuses on yakatabune and other boat cruises that offer options for various group sizes to experience traditional Japanese culture in a fun and approachable way.
-Cruises like this generally last between 90 minutes and three hours, and you pay a single fee that includes a Japanese-style course meal, all-you-can-drink beverages—both alcoholic and non-alcoholic (beer, wine, sake, tea, juice, and more)—and of course, on-board entertainment.
+Cruises like this generally last between 90 minutes and three hours, and you pay a single fee that includes a Japanese-style course meal, all-you-can-drink beverages—both alcoholic and non-alcoholic (beer, wine, sake, tea, juice, and more)—and on-board entertainment (offered at an additional cost depending on the boat).

 A wasen is a small, traditional boat operated with a single long oar.
 Dating back to the Edo period (1603-1868), these vessels were used to transport both goods and people throughout the city.
 Koto City offers free 20-minute rides on wasen.

 The boats can be boarded at Umisunabashi Bridge in Yokojukkengawa Shinsui Park, a 20-minute walk from Toyocho Station on the Tozai Line.

 Harumiya has been in business since 1901, and they offer a fantastic range of yakatabune experiences.
 You can reserve a spot on one of their cruises with as few as two people, but if you do reserve an entire vessel, you can book your choice of special entertainment for an additional fee, including a performance by classical Japanese musicians or a group of geisha.

 If you want to learn more about yakatabune entertainment, this link to Yakatabune Boat Cruises will be helpful.